iho-ohi/NIPWG-general/topics/xml based ntm chartcorrections/README.md

 # XML-based chartcorrections

-As requested by HSSC 17, the materials related to XML- based charcorrections are archived by NIPWG within this repository.
+As requested during the HSSC 17 chair-group meeting, the materials related to XML- based charcorrections are archived by NIPWG within this repository.